It has been

 Travel back in time at Las Casas Filipinas de Acuzar

-This includes Casa Hidalgo, the old University of the Philippines' School of Fine Arts; Casa Lubao, which was a Japanese garrison during World War II; the grand Casa Bizantina, used to be rented by the Instituto de Manila, now known as University of Manila; Casa Unisan, built in 1839 complete with trap doors; and Casa Biñan, which is a replica of the house of Teodora Alonzo with the original the original wooden door, stairs and a few planks.
+This includes Casa Hidalgo, the former University of the Philippines' School of Fine Arts; Casa Lubao, which served as a Japanese garrison during World War II; the majestic Casa Bizantina, formerly rented by the Instituto de Manila and now known as the University of Manila; Casa Unisan, built in 1839, complete with trap doors; and Casa Biñan, a replica of Teodora Alonzo's house, featuring the original wooden door, stairs, and a few planks.

 Paying homage at Mt.
 Samat Shrine